 If you live in a colder climate, it can be hard to wash your truck during the winter months.
 Water spigots located outside typically need to be turned off when the temperature drops.
 Taking the truck to a car wash is the only option for some of us in the winter, so there is a good chance you might not clean it as often.

 If you live in a region that gets snow your truck has probably also been subjected to road salt and brine solutions.
 Besides washing and waxing the exterior, make sure to thoroughly clean the undercarriage and rinse all the salt residue off.
-Pick-up trucks are notorious for rust in the rocker panels, lower edges of the bed, bed rails, and worst-case scenario, the frame.
+Pick-up trucks in general are notorious for rust.
+Typically areas such as the rocker panels, bedsides, bed rails/crossmembers, and even the frame will begin to rust.
 Take compressed air and blow out any leaves/dirt that may have accumulated in hard-to-reach areas and could retain water.
 A little extra elbow grease cleaning the bottom side of your truck can really help to prevent rust from forming.

 Check the Tires